redis/jedis/README.md

 </dependency>
 ```

+Looking for a high-level library to handle object mapping?
+See [redis-om-spring](https://github.com/redis/redis-om-spring)!

 Next, you'll need to connect to Redis.
 For many applications, it's best to use a connection pool.
 You can instantiate a Jedis connection pool like so:

 ```java